7 Smart Ways to Use Custom Stationery to Elevate Your Brand

 How much should a business typically invest in custom stationery?

 Successful businesses allocate 3-5% of their marketing budget to stationery and printed materials.
 However, this varies widely by industry.
-Professional services firms often invest more (sometimes 7-10%) due to the importance of perceived quality in their business development.
+Professional services firms often invest more (sometimes 7-10%) because perceived quality is important to their business development.

 What’s the minimum quantity worth ordering for custom-printed items?